-The panel received a report from the Interim Director of Children Services that looked at the rolling programme for the Local Authorities School Condition, High Need and Basic Need government grant allocations within the Council's school estate.
+The panel received a report from the Interim Director of Children Services that looks at the rolling programme for the Local Authorities School Condition, High Need and Basic Need government grant allocations within the Councils school estate.

-One Member raised concerns around the number of projected additional places for children and young people in Humberston and New Waltham.
+One Member raised concerns around the number projected addition places for Children and young people Humberston and New Waltham.
 There were 20,000 properties planned for the area and already five developments currently on the go.
 They were concerned that this area did not qualify for a new school to be built.
 They wondered what assessment Officers were using to come up with the figures included in the report.
-Ms Jack stated that projections were accurate at the time they were carried out and all school capacity was regularly reviewed, and in line with existing or proposed housing developments.
-The Cabinet report also indicated that any pupil place capacity issues in New Waltham were being factored into future school capital work programmes.
+Ms Jack stated that projections were accurate when they were done at the time and all schools capacity was regularly reviewed, and in line with existing or proposed housing developments.
+The Cabinet report also indicated that any pupil place capacity issues in New Waltham would/are being factored into future school capital work programmes.